 If you or a loved one is struggling with depression, or wants to stop taking Wellbutrin, reach out to us to begin the journey of recovery from drugs and alcohol.

-We at Renaissance Recovery address depression, past medications, and many more factors when evaluating each person.
+At Renaissance Recovery address depression, past medications, and many more factors when evaluating each person at our California rehab and Florida rehab programs.
 Through individual and group therapy, we help get to the root cause of you or your loved ones’ issues.